Created in 2009, the TFSA was an immediate success, which continues unabated.

 Still popular, RRSPs offer a distinct advantage.
 The contributions are fully deductible from your taxable income.

-Every year, you are entitled to make an RRSP contribution equal to a maximum of 18% of the income you earned in the previous year, provided you do not exceed the annual limit ($26,500 in 2019).
+Every year, you are entitled to make an RRSP contribution equal to a maximum of 18% of the income you earned in the previous year, provided you do not exceed the annual limit ($27 830 in 2021 and $29 210 in 2022).

 Your RRSP contribution limit will be affected if you belong to an employer sponsored retirement savings plan (or pension fund).